Everyone is in a different spot in their journey to sustainable living.

 - Once you have used all the product inside, wash and dry the containers that held your dish soap, cooking oil, shampoo, hand soap, condiments, yogurt, spices, etc., and then refill them in our bulk section.
 You can find a wide array of liquid and dry goods!
 Pro tip: Remove sticky labels by soaking your containers in hot, soapy water.
 If there’s lingering glue, create a paste out of equal parts baking soda and oil, let it set on the residue, and scrub off.

 - Repurpose fabrics to make shopping bags, to use in the kitchen instead of paper towels or even to wrap presents!
 If you have some old fabric that’s 100% cotton, transform it into DIY beeswax wraps for keeping foods fresh.
 Pro tip: You can find beeswax beads in our bulk section!

 - Buy produce that’s in season — it will be cheaper and often local!
 If you’re not ready to enjoy it yet, chop and freeze it in reusable, freezer-safe containers; this will help you reduce plastic consumption by not buying prepackaged frozen veggies.
 Same with drying your own herbs or fruits.

 - Shop bulk as much as possible — some items are up to 50% cheaper than if you bought them already packaged and branded!
 This also lets you buy only the amount you need, instead of paying more for too much product.

 - Enjoy free, homemade stock.
-Keep a freezer-safe bag or container in your freezer and fill it with veggie scraps such as carrot tops, potato peels, kale stems, garlic skins, etc. If you eat meat, you can also add leftover bones.
+Keep a freezer-safe bag or container in your freezer and fill it with veggie scraps such as carrot peels, celery ends, onion skins, etc. If you eat meat, you can also add leftover bones.
 Once the bag is full, you’re ready to boil the contents into a delicious, nutritious stock for soups, stews and other cooking.